ANALYSIS-How an executive's arrest struck a blow to Japan-China business

 That is the lowest amount for the period going back to at least 2014 when the data series begins.

-Half of respondents to a recent survey of Japanese companies doing business in China said they would cut investments this year.
+Half the respondents in a recent survey of Japanese companies doing business in China said they would cut investments this year.
 Only 10% of the 8,300 firms said they would increase investments, according to the inaugural poll by the Japanese Chamber of Commerce in China published last month.

 The reasons for caution given by respondents included sluggish demand, cross border regulation and "concerns about the risk of investment in China at head office".